 A high-risk client has set up SMS-based 2-factor authentication and we need to advise them to use a more reliable solution.

 Abbreviated as 2FA, Two-Factor Authentication (also called 2-Step Verification) is a way to protect accounts beyond a password.
 When 2FA is enabled, a piece of information (the password or passphrase) and an object (a mobile device or a security key) are needed to log into an account.
 This means that, even if someone were to get hold of their target’s primary password, they could not access their account unless they also had their mobile phone or another secondary means of authentication.

-We should warn the client that when enabling 2-factor authentication they should always prefer an alternative method to SMS-based 2FA, as this is more vulnerable to hijacking.
+We should warn the client that when enabling 2-factor authentication they should always prefer an alternative method over SMS-based 2FA, as this is more vulnerable to hijacking.
 For more information, we can link this article.

 Instructions for online services

 What follows is a list of links with instructions on how to enable 2-factor authentication for the most popular online services: